 Tips to Pet a Dog: Dogs have individual spots where they like to be petted; common areas are under the chin, on the back of the neck around the collar, chest and belly, and base of the tail area.
 Most dogs feel intimidated and dislike being touched on the face, head, ears, legs, paws and tail.
 Never pet or touch a sleeping dog.

-6. HOW ADULTS CAN OVERCOME A FEAR OF DOGS
+6. HOW TO OVERCOME FEAR OF DOGS IN ADULTS

 If you’re an adult and have developed a fear of dogs, it may be due to these 3 reasons: You may have had a nasty experience with a dog or may have witnessed something terrible happen to someone because of a dog.
 Or else, unknowingly, you might have been taught to be afraid of dogs by someone else, such as their parents.
 Maybe when growing up, an elder in your house always told you stories about people she knew who had been attacked by dogs.
 Unconsciously, the fears she had, transferred to you.

 While it is possible to overcome a fear of dogs, one must keep in mind that we need to have patience.
 It won’t go away instantly, it will take work and effort on your part.

 A DIY way to minimize the risk of developing Cynophobia is to engage with a dog immediately after a negative encounter with a dog.
 If you have a neighbour or friend who has a well-behaved dog, ask if you may spend some time with his dog.
 Other ideas include: reading and learning about dogs.
 By just knowing how rare it is to be bitten by a dog, one may feel comforted.
 Also, let your loved ones know that you have an irrational fear of dogs, and work together for a solution.
 And if these theories don’t work, then you may want to ask your health care expert about therapy.